First Aid Enters Gaza Via US-built Pier - UrduPoint

 Rafah, (APP - UrduPoint / Pakistan Point News - 17th May, 2024) The first trucks began supplying aid to the war-ravaged Gaza Strip via a temporary pier on Friday, the US military said, as fighting raged in the Palestinian territory.

-With Gazans facing hunger, the US military said "trucks carrying humanitarian assistance began moving ashore" via the long-awaited pier, which, the US Central Command, or CENTCO said, was anchored to a Gaza beach on Thursday.
+US Central Command said "trucks carrying humanitarian assistance began moving ashore" via the long-awaited pier, a day after it was anchored to a Gaza beach.

 "This is an ongoing, multinational effort to deliver additional aid to Palestinian civilians in Gaza via a maritime corridor that is entirely humanitarian in nature," it said.

-The US military has said in the coming days around 500 tonnes of aid is expected to enter Gaza, where the United Nations has warned of a looming famine.
+In the coming days, Central Command says, around 500 tonnes of aid is expected to be brought via the pier to Gaza, where the United Nations has warned of a looming famine.

-The aid is being shipped out of Cyprus, the European Union's easternmost member around 360 kilometres (225 miles) from Gaza.

-The latest shipment was carrying EU supplies, the 27-member bloc said, including 88,000 cans of food from Romania.

-The European Union welcomed the shipment but called on Israel to "expand deliveries by land and to immediately open additional crossings".
+The aid is being transported from Cyprus, the European Union's easternmost member located about 360 kilometers (225 miles) from Gaza.
+The shipment includes EU supplies including 88,000 cans of food from Romania, the 27-member bloc stated.
+The EU welcomed the shipment but called on Israel to "expand deliveries by land and to immediately open additional crossings".

-"It is evident that there is no meaningful substitute to land routes via Egypt and Jordan and entry points from Israel into Gaza for aid delivery at scale," said EU crisis management commissioner Janez Lenarcic.
+"It is evident that there is no meaningful substitute to land routes via Egypt and Jordan and entry points from Israel into Gaza for aid delivery at scale," said its crisis management commissioner, Janez Lenarcic.

-The United Nations has also said the maritime aid corridor, and ongoing airdrops from planes, cannot replace far more efficient overland truck deliveries.

-US President Joe Biden had announced the plan to construct the pier in March, as Israel held up deliveries of aid on the ground, worsening Gaza's dire humanitarian situation.
+The plan to construct the pier was announced by President Joe Biden in March, as Israel held up deliveries of aid on the ground, worsening Gaza's dire humanitarian situation.

-News of the delivery came as witnesses reported fierce battles overnight Thursday-Friday in and around the Jabalia refugee camp in north Gaza.

-Israeli helicopters carried out heavy strikes around Jabalia while army artillery hit homes near Kamal Adwan hospital in the camp, they said.
+But aid deliveries have become increasingly complicated as the needs of Gazans grow.

+Foreign powers ramped up airdrops of aid, but several people have been killed by falling crates or stampedes or drowned trying to retrieve packages from the Mediterranean.

+It came after right-wing activists ransacked at least seven Gaza-bound aid trucks from Jordan near the Tarqumya crossing with the West Bank on Monday.
+The war erupted after the October 7 attack on Israel which resulted in the deaths of more than 1,170 people, according to an AFP tally based on Israeli official figures.

+Israel vowed in response to crush fighter group and launched a military offensive on Gaza, where at least 35,303 people have been killed since the war began, according to data provided by the health ministry of Gaza-run territory.
+Overnight in Gaza, witnesses reported fierce battles with Israeli helicopter strikes and artillery shelling in and around the northern refugee camp of Jabalia.

-The bodies of six people were retrieved and several wounded people were evacuated after an air strike targeted a house in Jabalia, Gaza's Civil Defence agency said.
+The bodies of six people were retrieved and several wounded people were evacuated after a strike targeted a house in Jabalia, Gaza's Civil Defence agency said.

-Rescue teams were trying to recover people from under the rubble of the Shaaban family home on Al-Faluja Street in the camp, it added.

 But Israeli Defence Minister Yoav Gallant on Thursday said "additional forces will enter" the Rafah area and "this activity will intensify".

-On the same day, Prime Minister Benjamin Netanyahu insisted Israel's ground assault on Rafah was a "critical" part of its army's mission.
+On the same day, Prime Minister Benjamin Netanyahu insisted Israel's ground assault on Rafah was a "critical" part of its army's mission to destroy fighters and prevent any repetition of the October 7 attack.

-Many of those fleeing Rafah have headed for the coastal area of Al-Mawasi that Israel has declared a "humanitarian zone".

-Satellite images also show a vast new tent city that has sprung up near the main southern city of Khan Yunis.
+On Friday, 13 Western countries, including many traditionally supportive of Israel, appealed to it not to launch a large-scale Rafah offensive, warning it would have "catastrophic consequences" on civilians.

 On the diplomatic front, the Arab League issued a call on Thursday for "international protection and peacekeeping forces of the United Nations" to be deployed in Palestinian territories.